Machuntox/Big-Data-Praktikum/README.md

 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

-Output from the network is a 512*512 which represents mask that should be learned.
+Output from the network is a 256*256 which represents mask that should be learned.
 Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.

-### Training

-The model is trained for 5 epochs.

-After 5 epochs, calculated accuracy is about 0.97.

 Loss function for the training is basically just a binary crossentropy.